-2013 looks set to be an exciting time for IRON MAIDEN following their hugely successful onslaught of North America in summer 2012 on the opening leg of the MAIDEN ENGLAND World Tour.
-The Tour will continue this year across Europe and beyond, including a return to UK’s Donington Park on the 25th Anniversary of the band’s first headline performance at the legendary home of rock in 1988 during the Seventh Son World Tour.
-This will also be a record FIFTH time that the band will have topped the bill at Donington, following two Monsters of Rock performances (1988 and 1992) and two spectacular Download Festivals (2003 and 2007).
+2013 proved another record-breaking year for IRON MAIDEN.
+Their MAIDEN ENGLAND WORLD TOUR continued into Europe and Latin America, with a short trip back to the USA for 7 shows, including headlining The Battle Of San Bernadino in LA to 30,000 fans, as the band made their way down to Brazil for Rock In Rio which sold out 90,000 tickets within hours for Maiden’s headline show there on the final night of the Festival.
+The 2013 dates ended in Chile at the Estadio Nacional, Santiago playing to 60,105 fans: “the largest audience by a British band ever” as reported by national newspaper La Tercera.
+The year also saw a return to UK’s Donington Park on the 25th Anniversary of the band’s first headline performance at the legendary home of rock in 1988 during the Seventh Son World Tour.
+This was a record FIFTH time that the band topped the bill at Donington, following two Monsters of Rock performances (1988 and 1992) and two spectacular Download Festivals (2003 and 2007).
 The MAIDEN ENGLAND World Tour is the next chapter in the History Of Iron Maiden and closely follows 1988’s Seventh Son Of A Seventh Son Tour not only in choice of set list but also in production and content.
-The band show no signs of slowing down or losing the formidable passion that has seen them triumphant at the forefront of Metal for three decades.
+The original Maiden England ’88 live show was also reissued this year for the very first time on DVD.
+After 46 shows in 25 countries playing to over a million fans in 2013 alone, the band show no signs of slowing down or losing the formidable passion that has seen them triumphant at the forefront of Metal for three decades.

 Founded by bassist Steve Harris in the mid ‘70s, Iron Maiden were already firmly established as heavy metal’s brightest hopes when they stormed the world with their third album (and first with vocalist Bruce Dickinson) The Number Of The Beast in 1982.
 Throughout the decade that followed, Maiden recorded and toured relentlessly with seven new studio albums and seven World Tours in the ‘80s alone.
 Cementing their reputation as the hardest-touring band on the planet and with the unmistakable figure of band mascot Eddie adorning every album cover and T-shirt , Iron Maiden created a world of their own; one that welcomed fans from every culture, creed and social sphere with a guarantee of heartfelt conviction and unprecedented professionalism.